AnshumanSrivastavaGit/python_ethical_hacking/README.md

 ## Usage

-* All files were created and compiled on Mac OS X 10.11 with Python3 (version 3.7)
+* All files were created and compiled on Mac OS X 10.11 and Linux Kali with Python3 (version 3.7)

 ## Awknowledgements